akarlinsky/world_mortality/README.md

 For the excess mortality analysis using this data see https://github.com/dkobak/excess-mortality.

+For our sister-project of sub-national mortality data, see https://github.com/akarlinsky/world_mortality/tree/main/local_mortality

 Notes:

 * Our aim is to provide data from 2015 onward.
 In some cases the coverage starts later, but we require at least full 2019 data.